The rheumatoid arthritis latex turbid test helps doctors diagnose rheumatoid arthritis or other autoimmune diseases.

 This process causes a noticeable change in the amount of light that can travel through the particles.
 Technicians look for this change, which they call turbidity.

 This high turbidity identifies the RF antibody in the person’s blood.

 Sometimes, a person with RA does not test positive for RF.
 In these situations, a doctor will perform additional tests, including imaging studies, to help them make a diagnosis.
 People with Sjogren’s syndrome or hepatitis C may also have RF in their blood.

 Generally, scientists consider RF levels of under 20 units per milliliter (u/ml) as normal.
 However, the typical range varies slightly from lab to lab.

 Anything higher than 20 u/ml may indicate the presence of antibodies that are a sign of autoimmune conditions, such as RA.

 In general, the higher the values, the more likely it is that the person has an underlying condition.

-According to HSS, 20% of people with RA do not have elevated RF values.
+Of people with RA, 20% do not have elevated RF values.
 Also, about 5% of people who do not have RA will have abnormal RF test results, usually due to another condition.

 If a person’s test results come back within normal RF ranges, but their symptoms persist, doctors may use other tests to help identify the underlying cause.
-They may also repeat lab studies going forward.
+They may also repeat lab studies.

 The RA latex turbid test alone cannot give a clear enough picture to make a diagnosis, so doctors will usually use other tests in the initial evaluation.
 They may also order imaging studies, including X-rays of hands and feet, before making a diagnosis.